 - what to look out for when it comes to web accessibility,

-- recognize specific problems with your website and
+- recognise specific problems with your website and

 - can show you how to fix the problems.